Youssefsalah11/GradProject/Auto Parking/README.md

     This runs on Jetson Nano

 ## Note
-as github refuses to upload files larger than 100MB, please download the weights from the following link:
+as github refuses to upload files larger than 100MB, please download the weights from the following link, and put it on Auto Parking folder:
 [Weight](https://drive.google.com/file/d/1pmd_C4H4LU6yaaCp-9oc2e_vJ06283X_/view?usp=sharing)

 ## Usage

+make sure LiDAR and SLAM are running

 ### Running the Simulation
 To run the simulation, navigate to the `simulation` directory and execute `top_module.py` using Python 3: